yeunga/vostools/vos/new-commands-README.md

                [-i] [--overwrite] [--quick] [-L] [--ignore] [--head]
                source [source ...] destination

 Copy files from source to destination.
 A resource ID is required to determine the service to be used.
 The resource ID will reside in a configuration file.
-Example resource IDs are ivo://ivoa.net/std/VOSpace#sync-2.1 and http://www.opencadc.org/std/storage#files-1.0.
-The former uses the vospace service while the latter uses the minoc service.
+Example resource ID for vospace is ivo://cadc.nrc.ca/vault.
+Example resource ID for minoc ivo://cadc.nrc.ca/???/minoc, where ??? has yet to be defined.
+There will be multiple resource IDs for minoc, one per storage stie.

 Positional Argument | Description        |
 ----------------------------|----------------------|